ljsnell/PokemonShowdownSpectator/README.md

 ## Overview
 `PokemonShowdownSpectator` is a bot that automatically spectates random Pokemon Showdown matches for streaming and coordinating bets on the winners on the Twitch Channel `#showdownspectator`.
 (Basically bare bones SaltyTeemo but for Pokemon.)

 Pokemon Showdown is an open source game which enables people all around the world to play competitive matches.
-Check it out here!
-This stream selects random matches and broadcasts them for your enjoyment.
+Check it out [here](https://pokemonshowdown.com/)!
+The [stream](https://www.twitch.tv/showdownspectator) selects random matches and broadcasts them for your enjoyment.

 Please do not attempt to contact any players in the featured matches and be respectful in the chat.